Park Board of Park Commissioners

 The Park District fiscal year begins May 1 and concludes on April 30.
-The total budget for 2012-13 is $23.5 million with an operating budget of $15.1 million, capital improvement budget of $4.8 million, and .a debt service budget of $3.6 million.
+The total budget for 2013-14 is $22.8 million with an operating budget of $16.1 million, capital improvement budget of $3 million, and debt service of $3.7 million.

 The Park District issues General Obligation Bonds occasionally for capital improvements and holds an Aaa bond rating from Moody's Investor Service on its $8.6 million outstanding debt.